-The goal of brain control has been limited to reading vague signals from an Electroencephalogram (EEG).
-It is difficult to get useful information about a patient’s intentions from these weak signals.
-The goal of this project was to produce an implant that could read information from the brain at the neuron level.
+Brain control has been limited to reading vague signals from an Electroencephalogram (EEG).
+Obtaining useful data about a patient’s intentions based on these weak signals is difficult.
+The goal of this project was to produce an implant to decipher statistics from the brain at the neuron level.

-Working with a team of superb engineers and scientists at the MIT BioInstrumentation Laboratory, we developed a micro-needle array, consisting of 64 individual needles.
-Each needle is approximately 80um square and 1mm in length.
-The needles are used to assess neural activity by measuring electrical signals of individual neurons.
-This technology has the potential to help cure many injuries, including paralysis.
+Working with a team of superb engineers and scientists at the MIT BioInstrumentation Laboratory, we developed a micro-needle array.
+It consisted of 64 individual needles approximately 80um square and 1mm in length.
+The needles assess neural activity by measuring the electrical signals of individual neurons.
+This technology has the potential to cure many injuries, including paralysis.
 A patent has been issued for this device.
-The array was created using the latest fabrication techniques, such as Wire EDM, to machine the needles and laser cut flex circuits to transfer the information.
+The array was created using the latest fabrication techniques, such as Wire EDM, to machine the needles and laser cut flex circuits to transmit the information.